 To protect their ocean and the wildlife that local fishing communities depend on, small-scale fishers are taking part in the Azores Ghost Gear Retrieval Competition that runs from June to September 2021.
 Small-scale pole-and-line fishers in the Azores contribute a minute amount of plastic pollution and yet, these are the individuals stepping forward to make a difference and retrieve fishing gear lost and discarded by large industrial vessels.
 Competing fishers are encouraged to collect ghost gear and bring it back to shore.
 The collected ghost gear will be landed onshore, weighed and responsibly disposed of by in-country project partners.
 The fishers who retrieve the most gear will be declared the winners on the Azores day of the Ocean on the 11th of November 2021.

-(Photo below taken in the first day - Rodrigo Correia ©️POPA)
+(Photo above taken on the first day – Rodrigo Correia ©️POPA)

 On the project, Carla Damaso, Presidente da Direcçao OMA says:

 “The pilot project happening this year will be particularly important to highlight the role fishers can play in driving improved environmental practices at-sea and helping tackle environmental issues such as ghost fishing.
 With this years pilot competition, we hope that we can create awareness of ghost fishing issues amongst Azorean Tuna Fishers, and evidence that our model of collecting fishing gear out at sea is replicable, and can be successfully extended to the entire Tuna Fishing Fleet in future competitions”